Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task03_GEO_IP_report/readme.md

 1. input this information into Copilot Pilot.
 2. Extract only the URLs from this file.
-3. Use the MDTI reputation score Skill to assess these URLs.
+3. Employ the MDTI reputation score to assess these URLs.
 4. Identify URLs with scores exceeding 75.
-5. In order to compile a report with your findings, utilize the custom plugin you recently uploaded to neutralize **(Defang)** the suspicious URLs.
+5. In order to compile a report with your findings, utilize the custom plugin you recently uploaded to neutralize(Defang) the suspicious URLs.

 ####  How to accomplish this

-* Use the "fetchurl" skill to access the file located in the same directory.
+1. Use the "fetchurl" skill to access the file located in the same directory.
 It's important to ensure you retrieve the raw representation of the file..<br>

 ####   Example prompt: